oresat/getting-started/README.md

 - You'll need a Linux install (either on your laptop or in a VM).
 - Clone #oresat-firmware in the [OreSat GitHub organization] and follow the README instructions to download tools and get set up for writing firmware!
 - Start attending the firmware team meetings, which are usually Fridays at 5:30pm!
+- Watch this 20 minute video from the 2021 open Source CubeSat Workshop on [OreSat Firmware and Software Architecture] (https://youtu.be/rwz4FqyghRo?t=21)
+- If you're interested in communications and ground station design, watch this 20 minute video from the 2021 open Source CubeSat Workshop on [OreSat Communication Protocols and Ground Stations](https://www.youtube.com/watch?v=mC4On8ECt2E).

 ### Computer Science Majors (Software)